PragmaticPhil/BitBotPathFollow/README.md

 ... load bitBot_PostPath_1.py onto your bitbot.

 More Notes:
-... this is my first dabble with micro Python (Java and VBA usually) - you could say its my Hello World.
-I think this is apparent in some of the code!  e.g:
 ...
-I don't use booleans here.
-I love using booleans in Java, but when I read up about them in Python it sounded like they were just integers masquerading as booleans (so no efficiency - perhaps even a loss in efficiency?).
-Couldn't be bothered, and we all know 0 = false.
-I probably should have... would make a few areas more readable.
-Hmmm.
-...
 I had to remove comments from the long one - was getting memory errors.
 It worked, but comments are sparse.
+Sorry.
 ... neopixels are a bit erratic - have limited their use on this basis.

 What Next: